How to start a profitable vending machine business

 The question looks simple, yet, the answer might not be.
 When trying to understand why you want to start a vending machine business, you should first search for an answer within yourself:

-- What is your key motivation for going into this direction?
+- What is your key motivation for going in this direction?

 - What are your long-term goals in personal, professional, and social aspects?

 The main reasons people want to start a vending machine business are: